sp94/Peacock.jl/paper/paper.md

 ## Plotting the band diagram

-To plot a band diagram as in \autoref{fig:example}e, we must first define the corners of the path through the Brillouin zone.
+To plot a band diagram as in \autoref{fig:examples}e, we must first define the corners of the path through the Brillouin zone.
 We can use `BrillouinZoneCoordinate` to attach a label to our coordinates.
 ```julia